Why Doesn't Everyone Learn Dialectics?

 The basic way to understand dialectics is to learn from and trust your experience (as explained throughout this web site).
 You can also learn from science (e.g. see the quotes from Michio Kaku--The Dialectics of Water and The Dialectics of the Universe as mentioned above).

-Also, look outside of corporate controlled information sources to publications like In These Times, radio stations like KPFA, and organizations like 350.org.
+Also, look outside of corporate controlled information sources to publications like Z Magazine, radio stations like KPFA, commentators like Noam Chomsky, and organizations like Global Exchange.
 Of course, it would be great if "Dialectics for Kids" were taught in school, so, if you are a teacher, give it a shot and see what happens.
 Maybe you can be part of a really big change in what is taught!

 Return to "What the Heck is Dialectics"